-But if you want to make a change and try and eat more healthily, we’re here to help.
+If you’re looking to make a change and try to eat more healthily, we’re here to help.
 We’ve got some top tips for making healthy eating and living into a lifestyle choice and not a hard-to-maintain diet, which will help you look and feel great, with healthy skin and nails as well as increased energy.

 Smoothies are a quick and easy way to increase your intake of fruit and veg.
-With a variety of easy-to-use and quick-to-clean blenders, you’ll have no problem reaching your 5 a day target.
-Many of our blenders take up very little cupboard or surface space so the size of your kitchen is no excuse when it comes to building healthy smoothies into your daily routine.
+With an easy-to-use and quick-to-clean blender, you’ll have no problem reaching your 5 a day target.
+Many blenders now take up very little cupboard or surface space so the size of your kitchen is no excuse when it comes to building healthy smoothies into your daily routine.

 Don’t feel like you have to stick to fruit and berries.
 Chuck in some veg, nuts or seeds for lots of flavour and a big burst of nutrients.
 Play around with combinations to find your favourites.
 Here are a few suggestions:

 Investing in a slow cooker can also be a great way of embracing batch cooking.
-Simply cook more than you need of those home made soups, casseroles and curries, portion them out into containers and label them up.
-With very little time and effort you’ll soon have a freezer full of home-made convenience food.
-See, staying on track can be easy!
+Simply cook more than you need, portion it out into containers and label them up.
+With very little extra time and effort, you’ll soon have a freezer full of home-made convenience food.

 Check out our batch cooking guide for more great tips.

-It’s easy for lunch to be your downfall when trying to eat healthy.
-Either you don’t have time to pre-prepare a home made lunch or it just seems easier to buy it on the go.
+It’s easy for dinner (or lunch, depending on where you’re from!) to be your downfall when trying to eat healthy.
+Either you don’t have time to pre-prepare a home-made lunch or it just seems easier to buy it on the go.
 Now is the time to think about the pounds in your purse.
 The average lunch will cost over £5 per day.
-If you work full time that’s £25 per week, and over the course of the month and then the year you could end up spending up to £1,300 of your hard earned wages just on lunch.
+If you work full time that’s £25 per week, and over the course of the month and then the year you could end up spending up to £1,300 of your hard-earned wages just on lunch!

 Sometimes our day-to-day diet can use a little support.
-You can now get a wide range of vitamins and supplements to complement your diet and help you achieve your health goals.
+It’s best where possible to get as many of your vitamins and nutrients from the food you eat, but if you’re lacking in anything, it’s a good idea to take vitamins and supplements to complement your diet and help you achieve your health goals.